HandsOnDataViz/book/docs/HandsOnDataViz.md

 change the width of the default 675px iframe to less than 100 percent, add a line in a `custom-scripts.html` file.

-### Demo: R code-chunk for HTML iframe and static image
+### Demo: R code-chunk for iframe in HTML and static image in PDF

 …as shown in Figure <a href="#fig:sample-map">20</a>.